kuruwa2/SKRR/README.md

 # SKRR
 Signed Keyboard Robust Recognition

+## Description

+This is a typing patterns recognition log-in system.

+Even though you have the account and password, you can't log in unless your typing pattern is similar to the account's user.

 ## Usage
 Run backend.py with Python 3.6, Open 127.0.0.1:5000 in your browser.

-Temporarily it only support some of build-in account:
+Temporarily it only support some of build-in accounts:

 | Account      | Password     |